 Tim defends institutions nationwide facing class actions and individual lawsuits.
-He has particular experience litigating consumer class actions, including industry-leading expertise in cases arising under the Fair Credit Reporting Act and its state law counterparts, as well as litigation arising from data breaches.
+He has industry-leading experience litigating consumer class actions, including cases arising under the Fair Credit Reporting Act and its state law counterparts, privacy-related claims, and litigation arising from data breaches.

 Overview